 23. Manoeuvring Booklet

-In this booklet the performance of the propulsion plant and the ship during manoeuvring in different weathers and situations is recorded for quick reference.
+In this booklet, the performance of the propulsion plant and the ship during manoeuvring in different weathers and situations is recorded for quick reference.
 The important content of the manoeuvring booklet are:

 Related Read: Understanding Different Types Of Manoeuvres of a Vessel